richie50/https-richee305-bitbucket.org-edgardev-paintdev/README.md

 ### How do I get set up? ###

 compile all .java files and run java a2
+And not get whipped before a 30% project

 ### Contribution guidelines ###
 Feel free to contribute and make the world a better place